About your teacher

 I sought "the yoga" I knew could help me.
 It took me a while but I found it, luckily I did and I went back to practice intensively.
 Then people started asking me to teach them and this awakened my desire to teach yoga and so I went on to doing so.
 This is an endless path of continuous study and practice.
 I have been a teacher in many disciplines, I love sharing whatever knowledge and experience I have gathered.

-My own sadhana or practice is the foundation of my life.
+My own sadhana or practice is the foundation of my life and of my teachings.
 Life is not going to be perfect because you are a yogi, but it does help you navigate the challenges of life with presence, awareness, and equanimity without getting too entangled in the creations of your own mind.
 As teachers, our own practice is the most important bit!

-I strive to honor the practice of yoga and guide you to experience That which is beyond our limited understanding of this universe and to feel that there is much more to this life than what you can perceive now.
+I strive to honor the sacred practice of yoga and guide you to experience That which is beyond our limited understanding of this universe and to feel from your inner being that there is much more to this life than what you can perceive now.